 A trip to Antarctica is on the bucket list of many people.
-Antarctica is not the cheapest place in the world to visit, there’s no denying it but believe be, in getting value for money when travelling, you will not find another more worthwhile destination, your experience will largely outweigh the price!
+Antarctica is not the cheapest place in the world to visit, but believe be, in getting value for money when travelling, you will not find another more worthwhile destination.
+Your experience will largely outweigh the price!

 In general, How much is a trip Antarctica?
-It usually costs between US$5,500 and US$25,000 per person.
+It usually costs between USD5,500 and USD25,000 per person.
 Of course, it’s important to remember that taking an expeditions cruise to Antarctica for the adventure of a lifetime is very different from a traditional cruise experience.

 An Antarctica trip-cost will depend on your answers to the following questions: